HISTORY

 The mini-expedition reached the coast of Vancouver Island near Barkley Sound and proceeded southeastward.
 Almost immediately it ran into trouble.
 At Clo-oose (or Claoose) Inlet the local Indians, perhaps offended by the actions of other fur traders, attacked the boat.
 A shower of arrows wounded Duffin himself, the Italian (quite gravely), and the Chinaman.
 Escaping by having two men row out of the inlet while the others kept shooting, the boat headed for the "other shore," sailing on a west wind to a location northeast of Tatoosh Island.

 The question is, where was this location?
-John Robson's guess, included on the website, "Sea Otter Fur Traders on the Northwest Coast of North America" <http://pages.quicksilver.net.nz/jcr/~vfur1.html> put it back at Barkley Sound.
+John Robson's guess, included on the website, "Sea Otter Fur Traders on the Northwest Coast of North America" <http://pages.quicksilver.net.nz/jcr/~vfur1.html> puts it back at Barkley Sound.
 But Barkley Sound is northwest, not northeast, of Tatoosh Island, almost due west of Clo-oose, and not in any obvious sense on the "other side."
 It is more logical to conclude that the west wind forced the longboat to tack over to what is now the American side of the Strait, probably somewhere between Neah Bay and Cape Flattery, before heading northwest to rejoin Meares.

 Did the boat actually land on the American side?
 Duffin does not say, but he and his Chinese crew member (who does not seem to have been seriously wounded) would have had to come very close to the shore anyway.
 Meares had other Chinese sailors aboard, and during his southward voyage they may well have seen and even landed at such spots as Gray's Harbor and Tillamook Bay in the northwestern U.S..
 The same must have been true of Chinese-Filipino crew members in the many Spanish galleons that already for two centuries had been sailing from Manila, heading for Acapulco in Mexico but reaching this continent as far north as California or even Oregon.
 However, we have no proof of any of this.
 The first documented Chinese known to have reached any part of the northwestern U.S. was Duffin's anonymous crew member, on July 17, 1788.

-27 named Chinese seized by the Spanish on Vancouver Island in 1789 (Comment by Bruce M. Watson)
+27 named Chinese seized by the Spanish on Vancouver Island in 1789 (Comment by Bruce M. Watson) 西班牙软禁27个船上华工

 Among the gems of information in Martinez's report was a list of the Chinese craftsmen and sailors who had been captured on Colnett's ship, the Argonaut.
 Watson has already published the list in an article in the Canadian magazine ricepaper (Note 1).
 The rest of this article is quoted not from the article, which we do not have permission to do, but from notes provided by Watson to the editors:

 "The following Chinese cannot be separated individually because of the lack of information in the records and even the incompleteness of the spelling of their names.
 What is given here is from a copy of Martinez's 1789 report which found its way into the Seville Archives.
 This group was the second group of Chinese that came out [to North America], this time in the Argonaut (James Colnett) under John Meares, the first group of 49 coming out on the Felice and Iphigenia in 1788.
 This second group comprised 7 carpenters, 5 blacksmiths, 5 bricklayers and masons, 4 tailors, 4 shoemakers, 3 seamen and 1 cook.
-They appear to have come willingly on board but Colnett commented "I had some difficulty in getting th Chinamen on board, being Obliged to smuggle them from the shore to prevent the imposition of the Mandarins."
-The imposition probably involved some payment to senior officials
+They appear to have come willingly on board but Colnett commented "I had some difficulty in getting the Chinamen on board, being Obliged to smuggle them from the shore to prevent the imposition of the Mandarins."
+[The imposition probably involved some payment to senior officials].

 "When they reached Friendly Cove [on Vancouver Island], the Argonaut, and all aboard, were seized by Martinez and the Spanish.
 While almost everyone else was sent south, most of the Chinese were held back to assist Martínez in completing Spanish buildings before leaving on October 21, 1789 on the Princesa and San Carlos as prisoners to San Blas [in Mexico].
 Many months later, six of the below Chinese deserted on July 11, 1790, just before Colnett was given back his vessel, and their fate is unknown.
 Those six have not been identified.
 The remainder appear to have crowded onto the Argonaut and sailed back to Nootka.
 They spent from October 1790 to March 1791 trading for furs before sailing to China.
 The vessel would have taken them to Macao where they probably disembarked in 1791.

-[Names from Martínez's report]
+[Names from Martínez's report] 华工名字

 Watson deserves praise for having thought to try the Archivos de las Indias.
 It is marvelous to have so many names of individual Chinese in our region at such an early date.
 As suggested previously, names with the Ah prefix, especially of individuals hired in Macao, are likely to be Cantonese.
 Making allowances for Spanish-English vagaries in hearing and writing Asian words, almost all of these names are perfectly possible in Chinese.
 The one exception is the four-syllable Amusayah.
 Could it conceivably be Malay?